SamOyeAH/SamOyeAH/README.md

 <!-- https://simpleicons.org/ -->

 My name is **Samuel Oyediran** and welcome to my GitHub profile.
-Born in the UK, raised in Dublin,Ireland now living in the Netherlands, currently working at Ahold Delhaize as a Machine Learning Engineer (MLOps) and my co-founded startup Qoupe VOF as a Fullstack DevOps Engineer (Co-founder).
+Born in the UK, raised in Dublin,Ireland now living in the Netherlands, currently working at Ahold Delhaize as a Machine Learning Engineer (MLOps) and building my co-founded startup Qoupe VOF as a Fullstack DevOps Engineer (Co-founder).

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning Go(lang) & Django